Careers and employability

 Typical career paths

-What employers are really looking for are 'transferable skills': general abilities that you acquire or enhance during your degree study, which can be applied in your chosen profession.
+What employers are really looking for is 'transferable skills': general abilities that you acquire or enhance during your degree study, which can be applied in your chosen profession.
 These include the ability to:

 - think critically